Irgen Gioro

-Irgen Gioro (伊爾根覺羅) is a Manchu clan and family name, which was officially categorized as a "notable clan", and member of the eight great houses of the Manchu nobility in Qing dynasty.
-Sibe and Nanai people also has Irgen Gioro as their family name.
+Irgen Gioro is a Manchu clan, family name, and major component of the Gioro clan, which was officially categorized as a "prominent family" (著姓), and one of the eight great houses of the Manchu nobility in Qing dynasty.
+Sibe and Nanai people also have Irgen Gioro as one of their family names.

-History
+Overview

 The origin of Irgen Gioro does not have a decisive conclusion.
-According to a famous anecdote, the ancestors of Irgen Gioro were the emperors Huizong, Qinzong, and other imperial family members of Song dynasty who were captured by the Jurchens in the Jingkang Incident of the Jin–Song wars.
+A shared anecdote across Gioro clan stated that the ancestors of Irgen Gioro were allegedly the captive emperors Huizong and Qinzong and later assimilated by the Jurchens.
 The Manchu emperors had also bestowed their family name to the founding ministers or generals who rendered outstanding service to the empire.
-In order to differentiate from Aisin Gioro the Manchu imperial family, "Irgen" was added with the meaning of "regular citizen" or "common people" and the implication of "non-imperial".
+In order to differentiate from Aisin Gioro the Manchu imperial family, Irgen was added as a prefixed clan name with the implication of "regular tribesmen" or "non-imperial clansmen".

 At the early period of Manchu Empire, Irgen Gioro were recorded as 340 households.
-They mainly distributed in Muki, Yehe, Jamuhu, Singgan, Sarkū, Hunehe, Yarhū, Girin Ula, Sunggari Ula, Akuri, Fe Ala, Hada, etc. The whole clan had many famous hereditary noblemen in the empire, such as Viscount First Class Arjin and Asan of Muki; Viscount Third Class Turusi, Baron Second Class Fiyangū of Yehe and so on.
-Among these noble families, Muki Irgen Gioro (also known as "Muki Gioro") was considered as the most politically influential one because of their important contribution to the Manchu Empire's establishment.
-Irgen Gioro also earned numerous titles of minor nobility and 40 hereditary peers as captains in Banner Armies.
+They mainly distributed in Muki, Yehe, Giyamuhu, Hingkan, Sarhū, Hunehe, Yarhū, Girin Ula, Sunggari Ula, Akūli, Fe Ala, Hada, and various other areas across Manchuria.
+The whole clan had many famous hereditary noblemen in the empire, prime examples are Viscounts Asan and Arjin of Muki; Viscount Turusi and Baron Fiyangū of Yehe.
+Among these noble Irgen Gioro families, Muki family (also known as Muki Gioro) was particularly considered as the most politically influential one because of their important contribution to the Manchu Empire's founding.
+Irgen Gioro also earned numerous titles of minor nobility and 40 hereditary peers as nirui janggin in Banner Armies.

-There were few instance of name change of the clan (e.g. The Manchu clan of Bayara, Monggero, Donggo, Laibu, and Siburu came from the Irgen Gioro who settled in these places.) at the early Qing Dynasty because of migration.
-Due to the adoption of Chinese culture during the mid to late Qing dynasty, most of Irgen Gioro chose Zhao (趙 (赵)；), the first surname in the famous Hundred Family Surnames, as their Chinese family name.
-It was according to the Chinese homophone and their anecdote of origin.
-Other utilization of Chinese family names, such as Tong, Gu, Yi, Sa, Gong, Zhao (兆), Cao, Bao, Zhe, Xi, Yu, Ge, Ma, Gao, Hu, Bai, and Chen, are also reported.
+There were few instance of name change of the clan (e.g. The Manchu clan of Bayara, Donggo, Laibu, Monggero, and Siburu came from the Irgen Gioro who settled in these places.) at the early Qing Dynasty because of migration.
+Due to the adoption of Chinese culture during the mid to late Qing dynasty, most of Irgen Gioro chose Zhao (趙；), the first surname in the famous Hundred Family Surnames, as their Sino family name.
+It was according to the Mandarin homophone of Gioro and the anecdotal House of Zhao origin.
+Other utilization of Sino family names, such as Tong, Gu, Yi, Sa (薩), Gong, Zhao (兆), Cao, Bao, Zhe (哲), Xi, Yu, Ge, Ma, Gao, Hu, Bai, and Chen, are also reported.

 Genealogy Research

-Due to the variety of its origins, C-TYT61432,C-M504, and O-CTS723 have been reported as Irgen Gioro's Y-chromosome DNA haplogroups in modern research samples.
-C-F3830, an upper-clade of C-TYT61432, is further considered as a haplogroup which made important genetic contributions to modern Mongolic- and Manchu-speaking populations by molecular anthropologists.
+Due to the variety of its origins, C-TYT61432,C-M504, and O-CTS723 have been reported as Irgen Gioro's Y-chromosome DNA haplogroups in modern research samples, which are not closely associated with the most likely candidate haplogroup of the House of Zhao (Q-MF10603).
+In fact, the current Irgen Gioro samples, for example C-F3830, an upper-clade of C-TYT61432, is typically Northeast Asia originated and considered as a haplogroup which made important genetic contributions to modern Mongolic- and Manchu-Tungusic speaking populations by molecular anthropologists.